 The Advanced Interviewing for Law Enforcement Investigators Training Program - Modified (AILEITP_M) is designed provide the students with an arsenal of methods and skills to use during the course of various interview and interrogation situations they will face on a daily basis.
 This training program will teach students how to obtain information effectively through various interview and interrogation methods, techniques and theory.
 The student will learn the advantages of effective verbal and non-verbal communication as well as ways to detect deception through verbal and non-verbal observations of others.
 Interview and interrogation theories will be presented along with various techniques of approaching different types of interview situations.
 These skills will help the students prepare for their real world cases.

-Applicant must be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony and/or misdemeanor violations of federal, state, local, tribal, or military criminal laws.
+- Applicant must be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony criminal laws who conducts criminal investigations.

 Required Training Materials

 - Cognitive Interview

 - Components of Advanced Rapport Strategies

 - Countering Interviewee Questions

 - Interrogation Case Study